Universal accessibility works on the blue line at Jean-Talon station

 Yes, the station and the accessible entrance will remain open during the scheduled works.

-Barriers will be installed on each of the blue platforms to demarcate the work area.
+Partitions will be installed in the station, in particular on each of the quays of the blue line, to delimit the zone of works.

 The works will not interfere with the traffic around the station.